diskuv/scoutapps/WSL2.md

 FOURTH,

+> **If you need to restart Android Studio, you have to start back here.**

 The Linux kernel now has access to the Android device, but regular "user" Linux programs like Android Studio will need permission.

 There are somewhat complicated "udev" rules to get permission to the Android Device at https://github.com/M0Rf30/android-udev-rules.

-You can bypass the udev rules by simply running the ADB server as the superuser `root`:
+You can bypass the udev rules by **closing Android Studio** and starting the ADB server as the superuser `root`:

 ```shell
 $ .ci/local/share/android-sdk/platform-tools/adb kill-server